 The treat bags were for the boys to fill with snacks from the dessert table.
 I had some cute paper bags left over from something else so I printed various Mario characters onto card stock, cut them out and stuck them onto the treat bags with glue dots for fun customized bags.

-I used this Buttercream Marshmallow Fondant recipe from The Baking Beauties to make my fondant and a basic homemade carrot cake for the base.
+I used this Buttercream Marshmallow Fondant recipe to make my fondant, and a basic homemade carrot cake for the base.

 The hats had been the biggest expense, but seeing the boys’ delight when they received them made them worth it.
 And I can’t help but grin when I drop Zackary off at school and see one of his classmates wearing a Mario hat!